testinggospels/camouflage/docs/more/folder-structure.md

 # Folder Structure

 The way you organize your directories inside the ${MOCKS_DIR}, determine how your endpoints will be available.
-Following example will help you understand the folder structure you need to maintain
+Following examples will help you understand the folder structure you need to maintain.

 ## Basic GET Request to /hello-world